joelvaneenwyk/js-dos-docs/Writerside/topics/dos-api.md

 # Getting Started

-js-dos does not require any backend to start.
+js-dos do not require any backend to start.
 You need to have some static website hosting where you put your webpage with DOS.

 You can start with any template of webpage you want.
 You only need some div element where to put